ArnabUshna24/CV-optimization/README.md

     <td align="left"> Warm-up Phase </td>
     <td align="center"> Jul 2024 </td>
     <td align="center"> Nov 2024 </td>
-    <td align="left"> Right after my graduation, I came back to my home town, Netrakona and was shortly focusing on job applications.
-But I had no idea about the job market and how to showcase my profile in a manner that would attract the recruiters.
-This phase is basically a 'warm-up phase' for me, as I was starting to get idea on job market along this phase.
+    <td align="left"> Right after my graduation, I came back to my home town, Netrakona, and was shortly focusing on job applications like the rest of my batchmates.
+But I had no idea about the job market and profile showcasing in a manner that would attract the recruiters.
+This phase is basically a 'warm-up phase' for me, as I was starting to get an idea how the job recruitment works.
 I even shifted to Dhaka in Nov 2024, with an aim to securing a job.
 But I had to reconsider my plans considering the financial aspects.
 Hence, I stayed there for around 8-10 days and came back to Netrakona. </td>
   </tr>
   <tr>
     <td align="center"> 3 </td>
     <td align="left"> Tuition Phase </td>
     <td align="center"> Nov 2024 </td>
     <td align="center"> Mar 2026 </td>
     <td align="left"> In this phase, I stayed in Netrakona for around 1.5 years and managed my personal life with tuition money.
 This phase was centered around the aspects of financial solvency and standardized test preparations, in order to be fully prepared for higher study application later.
-As a reason, along with tuitions, I was also focusing on multiple things simultaneously, like job applications, research activities, standardized test preparations (GRE + TOEFL), and relevant voluntary works.
+As a reason, along with tuitions, I was focusing on multiple things simultaneously, like job applications, research activities, standardized test preparations (GRE, TOEFL), and relevant voluntary works.
 Even if I landed a job, I would have declined the offer, considering that I had to stay in Netrakona for the fulfilment of my targets.
 And, I got the true essence of CV optimization for job applications in this phase.
 Once I completed all the 'phase milestones' around Dec 2025, I prepared to shift to Dhaka to actually 'secure a job'. </td>
   </tr>
   <tr>
     <td align="center"> 4 </td>